stef/pwdsphinx/README.md

 by NLnet with financial support from the European Commission's Next Generation Internet programme, under the aegis of DG Communications Networks, Content and Technology under grant agreement No 825310.

+Everlasting gratuity to asciimoo, dnet, jonathan and hugo for their contributions, patience, and support.